jippi/dottie/README.md

 # Create a key/pair value
 dottie --file env.test set my_key value

+# Create another key (PORT) with value "3306"
+#  * One comment
-# Create another key/pair value with two comments (one is validation that the value must be a number)
+#  * One validation rule that the value must be a number
+#  * "none" quote style from the default "double"
-dottie --file env.test set --comment 'first line' --comment '@dottie/validate number' my_int 123
+dottie --file env.test set \
+  --comment 'A port for some service' \
+  --comment '@dottie/validate number' \
+  --quote-style none \
+  PORT 3306

 # Check validation (success)
 dottie --file env.test validate